lhr-solar/BPS/Docs/source/Software/Tasks.rst

 The Critical State Task initializes the BPS when it first turns on.

 Process:
     1) It waits for the VoltTemp and Amperes task to post the SafetyCheck semaphore 4 times.
-One for voltge, one for temperature, one for current, and one for open wire.
+One for voltage, one for temperature, one for current, and one for open wire.

     2) If all of these checks are safe, the task will send the All Clear message and the Contactor On message across the CAN line.